SaraRasoulian/Server-Side-Caching/README.md

 ## Caching

-Caching means storing frequently used data in a temporary storage called a cache.
+Caching means storing frequently used data in a temporary storage.
 Its main purpose is to speed up data delivery to users by avoiding repeated fetching from the original source.

 Caching reduces the time and resources needed to fetch data, making systems faster and improving user experience.